1) Conduct independent problem-solving with high-level directional advice.

 6) Contribute essential technical content relevant to grant proposals and reports in support of the initiative.

-7) The candidate will be required to independently identify and interpret research data, develop conclusions, and communicate findings through effective oral and written communication on a bi-weekly basis.
+7) The candidate will be independently identifying and interpreting research data, develop conclusions, and communicate findings through effective oral and written communication on a bi-weekly basis.

-1) The ideal candidate will have strong computer programming and quantitative skills, experience with a statistical programming language such as MATLAB, Stata, or R, and familiarity with lower-level programming languages such as C, C++, or Python with interest in coding and a willingness to learn new programs and methods of analysis.
+1) The ideal candidate will have strong computer programming and quantitative skills, experience with statistical programming languages, and familiarity with lower-level programming languages with interest in coding and a willingness to learn new programs and methods of analysis.

 2) Strong written and verbal communication skills.